-Please see our guide to staying safe online which supports parents/carers to develop their child’s computing skills in a safe way and includes: web links to help set up privacy settings for online devices, information on age appropriate gaming, positive communication online and much more.
+Please see our guide to staying safe online which supports parents/carers to develop their child’s computing skills in a safe way and includes: web links to help set up privacy settings for online devices, information on age-appropriate gaming, positive communication online and much more.

 The world of computing is a rapidly changing one but one that can’t be ignored.
 At Brookhurst, we recognise the importance of children having a good understanding of where and how computing technologies are used in today’s world, and of developing their own computing skills.
 We strive to achieve this through developing and applying knowledge and understanding in meaningful contexts.
 Where possible, topics will be linked across the curriculum to develop our pupil’s confidence in using computing technology.